jackie-dai/Project-1-Overhaul/Section7_/section7.md

 ## Section 7 - Interacting with pickups

-Okay, so we have chests with potions inside.
-But how do we interact with them?
-In this section, you'll be detecting player input and if the player presses the "E" key, the chest will drop a health potion.

 In the previous section, we just implemnented the Interact() function for *Chest*, which destroys the *Chest* game object and leaves in its place a *Health Potion*.
 Now, we just have to keep checking if the player pressed the "E" key.

 In *PlayerController* write a if statement inside `Update()` to check when the player presses the "E" key.
 Then, call the *PlayerController*'s `Interact()` function that we shall implement next.